 Resource development for Centro Latino and Hilltop Latin Arts Festival and Juried Art Show

-Sponsorship of Create Films for Tacoma Pierce County Health Department “Culturally Grounded COVID-19 Communication Plan”
+- Participation in the media campaign for the Tacoma Pierce County Health Department “Culturally Grounded COVID-19 Communication Plan”

-Recipient of CARES Act funding for 2021 Extended School programs to convene and support film-making classes and student Internships
+- Recipient of City of Tacoma CARES Act funding for 2021 Extended School programs to convene and support film-making classes at Stewart, Baker and Hunt middle schools and sponsor of student paid Internships

 Filmmaking instruction for Hunt and Stewart Middle School students

 School Is Out Washington, Tacoma Arts Commission and Metro Parks Summer Film Camp for underserved youth

 - Supportive Housing Association partnership with the City of Tacoma Community and Economic Development Division to train underserved youth and young adult filmmakers, offer paid Internships and marketing support to low-income small businesses and entrepreneurs.

 - Co-founder of Puget Sound Region Latin Arts Group